- Terracotta Tile – The Complete Guide

 While this guide addresses terracotta as a floor tile, it’s noteworthy that ‘terracotta’ is also used to describe a color (natural brown-orange), ceramic pottery, bricks, pipes, and sculptures.

 Moreover, since terracotta flooring is made from clay, shoppers find many types worldwide.
-The quality of clay Spanish tiles varies on many factors, but their origin & firing process directly impacts the finished product.
+The quality of clay Spanish tiles varies depending on many factors, but their origin and firing process directly impact the finished product.

 Some popular origins include Mexico (Saltillo tile, the most common type for flooring), Italy & Spain (popular for reclaimed terracotta), Scotland & Ireland, China (check out the terracotta army figurines), Peru, Brazil, and other South American countries (popular for terracotta roof tiles).